kraktus/AreMyGamesInLichessPuzzles/README.md

+# Update

+Lichess players can now see directly the puzzles that are generated from their game: https://lichess.org/training/of-player

+Which means I do not plan to keep the repository up-to-date, at least regularly.

-# Players "leaderboard" in term of puzzles generated
+## Players "leaderboard" in term of puzzles generated

 It's the file [`leaderboard.csv`](https://github.com/kraktus/AreMyGamesInLichessPuzzles/blob/master/leaderboard.csv).